jan-brabec/microimaging_histology_DIB/README.md

 3. Modify *dti_lls_4d_fit2param* function stored in file *mdm-dmri/methods/dti_llsdti_lls_4d_fit2param.m*.
 Add line *dps.fulldt = dt_1x6;* anywhere after line 24.
 This will save the estimated full diffusion tensor which is important later on for calculation of the in-plane FA (FAIP).

 ### Step 1: Initialize
-5. Process the raw DTI data by running script *a_DTI_meningiomas_pipeline* in the folder **Step_1_init** from this repository.
+4. Process the raw DTI data by running script *a_DTI_meningiomas_pipeline* in the folder **Step_1_init** from this repository.
-6. Create MR structure for the coregistration by running script *b_create_MR* in the folder **Step_1_init**.
+5. Create MR structure for the coregistration by running script *b_create_MR* in the folder **Step_1_init**.
 This will create **init_MR** folder.
-7. Create thumbnails for the H&E and VEGF-stained histology by running *c_create_histo_thumbnail.m*.
+6. Create thumbnails for the H&E and VEGF-stained histology by running *c_create_histo_thumbnail.m*.
 This will create thumbnails in the **raw_histo** folder to give a quick overview of the data.

+### Step 2: Rigid coregistration of HE images to MRI
-8. Align approximately the histological slices with MR slices by running the script *register* in the folder **Step_3_Coreg_rigid**.
+6. Align approximately the histological slices with MR slices by running the script *register* in the folder **Step_3_Coreg_rigid**.
 See details in the section [land-mark based coregistration](https://github.com/jan-brabec/microimaging_histology_DIB/blob/main/README.md#landmark-based-coregistration) below.

+### Step 3: Landmark-based deformable coregistration of MRI to HE images

-9. Create a bounding box around H&E- and VEGF-stained histology by running *draw_HE_mask* in folder **Step_3_Coreg_HE_fine**.
+11. Create a bounding box around H&E- and VEGF-stained histology by running *draw_HE_mask* in folder **Step_3_Coreg_HE_fine**.
-10. Coregister the MR to histology by landmark-based approach for each sample by running the script *jb_wrap_MR2HE* in the folder **Step_4_Coreg_HE_fine**.
+12. Coregister the MR to histology by landmark-based approach for each sample by running the script *jb_wrap_MR2HE* in the folder **Step_4_Coreg_HE_fine**.
 See instructions in the section [land-mark based coregistration](https://github.com/jan-brabec/microimaging_histology_DIB/blob/main/README.md#landmark-based-coregistration) below.

+### Step 4: Rigid coregistration of VEGF to HE images

-11. Coregister the VEGF-stained histology to H&E-stained histology by running the script *jb_wrap_VEGF2HE* in the folder **Step_5_Coreg_VEGF_to_HE** for each sample.
+14. Coregister the VEGF-stained histology to H&E-stained histology by running the script *jb_wrap_VEGF2HE* in the folder **Step_5_Coreg_VEGF_to_HE** for each sample.

+### What next?
-12. You may see a sample analysis using cell density, structural anisotropy and by convolutional neuronal networks in the [repository related to our manuscript: Mean diffusivity and fractional anisotropy at the mesoscopic level in meningioma tumors: Relation with cell density and tissue anisotropy](https://github.com/jan-brabec/microimaging_vs_histology_in_meningeomas_test)
+16. You may see a sample analysis using cell density, structural anisotropy and by convolutional neuronal networks in the [repository related to our manuscript: Mean diffusivity and fractional anisotropy at the mesoscopic level in meningioma tumors: Relation with cell density and tissue anisotropy](https://github.com/jan-brabec/microimaging_vs_histology_in_meningeomas_test)

 ## Rigid coregistration
 In this step, the histology image is cropped and rotated to approximately match the MR image without its shearing or image deformation.
 This is performed by running *Register* which performs following steps: